DD2480-Group-23/Assignment4/report.md

 What are your main take-aways from this project?
 What did you learn?

-- Documentation and onboarding is increadibly important
+- Documentation and onboarding is increadibly important.
+Clear and comprehensive documentation (i.e. detailed instructions on setting up the development environment) greatly facilitates onboarding.
-- Issues, forking and other github features are really useful when working on open source projects
+- Issues, forking and other github features are really useful when working on open source projects.
+Issues provide a structured way to track tasks, while forking allowed us as contributors to work on the project.
 - Add more here

 How did you grow as a team, using the Essence standard to evaluate yourself?